thanhlcm90/serverless-doc/README.md

 - Authentication with AWS Cognito
 - Logic function with AWS Lambda and AWS API Gateway
-- Database with AWS Dynamo
 - Storage with AWS S3
 - Logging with AWS CloudWatch
 - Cloud-powered mobile and web apps with AWS Amplify
 - Infrastucture as Code with AWS CDK
+- CI/CD with CodePipeline, CodeBuild, CodeDeploy

 ### Backend Technical Stack
 - Lambda NodeJS